sujith-eag/Learning_Journey/JavaScript/4_Objects/4_Object.md

 When defining objects, they hold **references** to the data, not copies.
 This means multiple variables can reference the same object.
 When a primitive variable is defined, it will contain a copy of the information provided to it.

+Objects are sometimes called reference types to distinguish them from JavaScript’s primitive types.
+Using this terminology, object values are references, and we say that objects are compared by reference: two object values are the same if and only if they refer to the same underlying object.

 ```js
 const obj = { data: 42 };
 const objCopy = obj;  // objCopy points to the same object as obj